Basuki Tjahaja Purnama: Blasphemy allegations and imprisonment

 On 27 September 2016, while introducing a government project to citizens of the Thousand Islands, Ahok said some citizens would not vote for him because they were being "threatened and deceived" by those using the verse Al-Ma'ida 51 of the Qur'an and variations of it.
 (Note: The verse says, in the Abdullah Yusuf Ali translation, "O ye who believe!
 Take not the Jews and the Christians for your friends and protectors.
 They are but friends and protectors to each other.
 And he amongst you that turns to them is of them.
 Verily, Allah guideth not a people unjust.")
 The provincial government of Jakarta uploaded the video recording to YouTube in a channel which often featured Ahok's activities.
-The video was later edited by a university lecturer, Buni Yani, and one word was omitted from that video, creating a misinterpretation of Ahok's statement.
+The video was later edited by Buni Yani, a university lecturer, who omitted the word 'using' (pakai) from the transcript.
+This omission led to a misinterpretation of Basuki's statement, making it appear as though he was labeling the verse itself as deceitful.
 The video went viral, with some citizens considering it an insult to the Quran.
 Ahok received threats of lynching and was widely criticised in social media such as Facebook and Twitter.
 Several Change.org petitions were filed, initiated by both his supporters and critics, garnering tens of thousands of signatures.

 Some groups, such as the FPI, or the local chapter of the Indonesian Ulema Council, reported Ahok to the police, accusing him of having violated Indonesia's blasphemy law.
 On 10 October 2016, Ahok publicly apologised to those he offended with his statement, stating that it was not his intention to do so and that some of his policies had benefited Muslims, such as granting permits for Islamic schools, providing Jakarta Smart Cards (KJP) to the students, and building a mosque in the City Hall complex.
 He also pointed out that during his Thousand Islands speech, the residents were not insulted, and even amused during his recitation.